Medically reviewed by Drugs.com. Last updated on Sep 12, 2020.

 • Renal impairment: Use with caution in patients with renal impairment.
 Dosage requirements may be reduced.

-• Obesity: A decrease in glucose lowering effect of insulin degludec with increasing body mass index (BMI) has been observed.
+• Obesity: A decrease in glucose lowering effect of insulin degludec with increasing BMI has been observed.

 Dosage form specific issues: